 At the back of our fragile minds, we (ladies) always say, “I won’t be a doormat”, and for the men, “I am the man, she will live under my terms”!

-Every rung we climb, be it in our marriages, or work, reveals another set of conditions to fulfil.
-There is always a pegged condition or expectation to fulfil.
+Every rung we climb, be it in our marriages, or work, reveals another set of conditions to fulfill.
+There is always a pegged condition or expectation to fulfill.

 “If he doesn’t love me, I won’t respect him.”